 - 6253.
 Curriculum and Teaching Reading I (3).
 Pr., graduate standing, Alternative A students only, taken concurrently with READ 6254.
 An introduction to the teaching of reading.
 Focuses on beginning reading acquisition and instruction and is designed for students who have not had reading education courses at the undergraduate level. - 6254.
 Curriculum and Teaching Reading II (3).
 Pr., graduate standing, alternative students only, taken concurrently with READ 6253.
 A critical study in the teaching of reading.
 Focuses on expanding reading acquisition and instruction.
 Designed for students who have not had undergraduate reading education courses.
 Extensive field experiences provided. - 6255.
 Advanced Curriculum and Teaching Reading (3).
 Pr., graduate standing.
 Designed for teachers who have had undergraduate reading education courses and who wish to deepen their understanding of reading processes and reading instruction.
 Provides a critical study of theory, reading acquisition, assessment and instruction. - 6353.
 Teaching Reading with Children's Books (3).
 Pr., graduate standing.
 Emphasizes a literature approach to the teaching of reading.
 Examines a wide variety of reading materials and media.
 Extensive field experiences provided for alternative students. - 6400.
-Current Trends in Reading (3).
+Historical and Current Trends in Reading (3).
 Pr., graduate standing.
-Reading instruction, including the role of reading in total school and community, is studied.
-Provides for individual interests and examines current theories, methods and materials in reading.
+The history of reading instruction as well as current trends are discussed.
+This course provides students with an understanding of the role of research in developing methods and strategies for teaching reading.

-- 6563.
-Reading in the Content Areas (3).
+- 6553.
+Assessment and Intervention in Reading Instruction (3).
 Pr., graduate standing.
+Assessment and instruction designed for students of all ages who are experiencing reading difficulty is discussed.
+Data from multiple assessments are used to plan and implement instruction for case study. - 6563.
+Content Area Literacy (3).
+Pr., graduate standing.
 Effective reading instruction in the content areas discussed.
 Emphasis on materials and techniques of critical reading skills relating to content areas. - 6914.
 Practicum in Reading I (3).
 Pr., departmental approval.
 Opportunity to apply the knowledge gained from reading education course work.
 Emphasis on providing literacy service to students in reading intervention programs at a variety of levels. - 6915.
 Practicum in Reading II (3).
 Pr., departmental approval.
 Opportunity to apply the knowledge gained from reading education course work.
 Emphasis on providing literacy service to students in reading intervention programs at a variety of levels. - 6924.
 Organization and Supervision of Reading Programs (3).
 Pr., departmental approval.
 Provides supervised experiences for advanced reading students in applying knowledge acquired in previous courses.
 Students are involved in a mentoring relationship with other teachers in a reading program. - 7982.
-Master's Comprehensive Examination for Reading Teacher (0).
+Master's Comprehensive Examination for Reading Teachers (0).
 Pr., departmental approval.
 Comprehensive examination covering material from professional courses.

-Foundations and Secondary Education
+Foundations, Technology and Secondary Education

-Professors Alexander, Gilchrist (Head) and Riley Associate Professors Sanders and Young-White Assistant Professors Good, Manning and Shumack
+Professors Alexander and Gilchrist Associate Professors Shumack (Head) and White Assistant Professors Broussard, Burks, Good and Lewis